Skip to main content

 Your WorkloadBest ChoiceWhy

-CPU cost-sensitiveekoDB (any mode)2-5x better efficiency in both durable and fast modes
+CPU cost-sensitiveekoDBBetter efficiency across durable and non-durable modes

 Unified platformekoDBSingle binary replaces 4–5 services (auth, search, cache, DB)